shoaibahmed/TSViz-Core/README.md

 #### /viz/api/prune?indices=[1,2,3]&name=new_model&epochs=20&mode=prune [GET]

-Prunes the model based on the given indices and then fine-tunes model based on the defined parameters.
+Prunes the model by removing the filters identified by the given indices and then fine-tunes model based on the defined parameters.
 Mode can either be 'prune' or 'adjust'.

 #### /viz/api/test_model [GET]